 Points Applicant's ability to identify who will be engaged in the creation of the plan.
-4-5 Points The applicant provides a thorough and inclusive description of a wide variety of relevant stakeholders that will be engaged in the development of the plan.
+5 Points The applicant provides a thorough and inclusive description of a wide variety of relevant stakeholders that will be engaged in the development of the plan.
 AND provides a clear explanation as to why soliciting input from these particular stakeholders is key.
-3 Points The applicant provides a general description of stakeholders that will be engaged in the development of the plan.
-O T OIIILE AND/OR provides some explanation as to why soliciting input these particular stakeholders is key.
-1-2 Points The applicant provides a vague description of some stakeholders that will be engaged in the development of the plan.
+3-4 Points The applicant provides a general description of stakeholders that will be engaged in the development of the plan.
 AND/OR provides some explanation as to why soliciting input these particular stakeholders is key.
-0 Points Evaluators can award a score of zero if they believe that the application does not adequately identify stakeholders that will be engaged in the plan.
+1-2 Points The applicant provides a vague description of some stakeholders that will be engaged in the development of the plan. $\underline{\textit{AND/OR}}$ provides some explanation as to why soliciting input these particular stakeholders is key.
+0 Points Evaluators can award a score of zero if they believe that the application does not in any way identify stakeholders that will be engaged in the plan.

 B. Describe how stakeholders will be engaged in the development of the plan.
-Describe your intended outreach methods during the plan's development, including the number of outreach activities and estimated number of people reached.
-How will you maximize the accessibility of the community engagement process?
+Describe your intended outreach methods during the plan's development (e.g., charrettes; community workshops; pop-up events; social media, etc.), including the number of outreach activities and estimated number of people reached.
+How will you maximize the accessibility of the community engagement process? (e.g., providing translation, interpretation, and child care services; selecting times/locations convenient to the general public; ensuring culturally/linguistically appropriate materials).
 (0-15 points)